A confident and exciting exploration of the power of female intuition over probability.

 NOTE: The following analysis provides numerous spoilers.
 If you haven't seen the film, we highly suggest you see it first, then return here after.
 Trust us…you'll love it!

-Diana, Princess of Themyscira and Daughter of Hippolyta (Gal Gadot), is more than royalty—she’s a God.
-More specifically, she is a God-killer, a Situation her mother works hard to keep secret and one Diana only fully realizes during her final battle with Aries, the God of War (Main Character Throughline of Situation).
+Diana, Princess of Themyscira and Daughter of Hippolyta (Gal Gadot), is more than royalty—she's a God.
+More specifically, she is a God-killer, a Universe her mother works hard to keep secret and one Diana only fully realizes during her final battle with Aries, the God of War (Main Character Throughline of Universe).
 Zeus sculpted Diana out of clay as a final gesture of love for mankind—fulfilling this Work represents her greatest personal Issue (Main Character Issue of Work).

 The truly feminine characteristic Diana brings to this world, and one that those pandering to the Audience miss, is her Certainty that she is always on the right path (Main Character Problem of Certainty.
 This knowing, often mistaken as "female intuition", motivates Diana to leap before she thinks, cross battlefields before ascertaining the odds, and—in sharp contrast to the positive aspects of this knowing—murder Ludendorff (Danny Huston) thinking him Aries (Main Character Approach of Do-er).